 That gorgeous curry stall with half a dozen varieties, including an all vegetable blend, is about as likely to be vegan as a bean is likely to transform into a bat.
 Shrimp paste (gapi) is a fragrant fermented mass used in most curry pastes and often added to various Thai dishes for a pungent and salty kick.

-You might think it’s gross, but you’ve probably eaten it if you’ve ever ordered a Thai curry in a non vegetarian Thai restaurant.
+You might think it’s gross, but may have inadvertently eaten it if you regularly order Thai curries in non vegetarian Thai restaurants.
 Always ask beforehand if the curry pastes are made with shrimp paste.
 Most people know to ask for no fish sauce, but shrimp paste is still a likely lurker.

 There are vegan alternatives, readily (ish) available in Thailand, made from fermented bean protein.
 They are not dissimilar to a dark miso.
 In my opinion, vegan shrimp pastes made in Thailand taste more similar to Korean doenjang than to any Japanese miso.
 Nevertheless, miso is a good substitution, or a combination of miso and fermented bean paste.
 Swapping shrimp paste out for doenjang or miso will mean you still achieve a tasty end result.
 Seek dark bean pastes, not white miso, from your local Asian grocer if you feel like you want to spend the time making your own curry pastes.